Fund Times: TIAA-CREF Pushes Backdoor Fee Hike

-TIAA-CREF took steps to engineer a backdoor fee hike for individual investors in its funds.
-The firm filed a proxy statement April 21 with the SEC asking shareholders to approve a plan that would fold its retail mutual funds into its institutional counterparts, which employ identical or very similar strategies but will charge significantly higher expense ratios next year.
+On April 21, TIAA-CREF took steps to engineer a backdoor fee hike for individual investors in its funds.
+The firm filed a proxy statement with the SEC asking shareholders to approve a plan that would fold its retail mutual funds into its institutional counterparts, which employ identical or very similar strategies but will charge significantly higher expense ratios next year.
 A shareholder vote is slated for Aug.
-8.
+8, 2006.

 Typically, institutional funds are cheaper than retail funds.
 But in most instances, retail shareholders would end up paying much more under TIAA-CREF's proposal, especially after the firm begins implementing 12b-1 marketing fees in April 2007.
 TIAA-CREF Bond Plus' expense ratio is a modest 0.30% but would rise to 0.39% when merged with TIAA-CREF Institutional Bond Plus II.
 With a 0.25% 12b-1 fee, total expenses could rise to 0.64% annually, more than double the fund's current costs.

-Also, the retail funds closed to new investors on April 28.
+TIAA-CREF also announced that the retail funds would close to new investors on April 28.